-In your market alone there may be more than one iBuyer (instant home buyer) that would throw their hat in the ring to purchase your house.
-You have buy-and-hold investors that purchase rental properties; fix-and-flippers renovating tear-downs at scale for a profit; and high-tech, venture capital backed companies who’ve entered the space in recent years.
+In your market there may be a cash buyer interested in purchasing your home.
+Among the different types of “direct” buyers that exist, you have buy-and-hold investors that purchase rental properties; fix-and-flippers renovating tear-downs at scale for a profit; and high-tech, venture capital backed companies called iBuyers who’ve entered the space in recent years.

 Need a No-Fuss Home Sale?

 Find out what cash buyers are willing to pay for your home right now.

 I need to sell my house fast, is FSBO the way to go?

 Selling your home yourself means you can avoid losing 5-6% of your equity toward paying your real estate agent’s commission.
 Plus, in the event that you’re putting your house up for sale in a seller’s market, finding a buyer won’t be too challenging.

 Now, if the buyer has their own agent who can handle the transaction, does a seller really need their own?
 If you want a fast sale, yes.

 The buyer’s agent is exactly that — the buyer’s agent.
 If closing quickly isn’t a priority to the buyer, the agent will cater to her client’s needs during closing and put your desire for a fast sale second.